daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 # Using DuckDB with Python through it's Client API

-In this section, you'll learn how to analyze and visualize data using DuckDB and Matplotlib.
+In this section, you'll learn how to analyze and visualize data using [DuckDB]() and [Matplotlib]().
 You'll calculate the campaign success rate, create a bar chart to compare average client age by education level, and generate a scatter plot to explore the relationship between contact duration and campaign outcome.
+We'll use the cleaned and transformed CSV files spiltted from our `bank_marketing.csv` in this section.

 ## Step 1: Analysis of Customer Campaign Success Rate